ibm-cloud-docs/transit-gateway/ha-dr.md

 ### Planning for disaster recovery
 {: #disaster-recovery-planning}

-It’s critical to regularly practice your disaster recovery steps to ensure that you are well-prepared for unexpected disruptions.
+It’s critical to regularly practice your disaster recovery steps to ensure that you are well prepared for unexpected disruptions.
 As you build your disaster recovery plan, consider the following failure scenarios and resolutions for IBM Cloud Transit Gateway.

 There can be multiple ways to recover from certain failures, so be sure to assess each scenario based on your specific architecture and requirements.
 Here are common failure scenarios, along with potential recovery actions: